oscdoctest/Qi-Docs/docs/Introducing_Qi.rst

 Introducing Qi
 ##############

+.. contents:: Topics in this section:
+    :depth: 3

 Qi is a highly flexible cloud-based sequential data historian that you use to store, retrieve, and analyze data.
 You create and write data to *streams* using a simple REST (*REpresentational State Transfer*) API (*Application Programming Interface*).
 The streams you create are used to store simple or complex data types to suit your application needs.
 An assortment of methods with customizable behaviors are available to read data and easily obtain needed information.